kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 <h3>Conclusion</h3>
 A study of JavaScript's progression tells us that it will NOT stop with React, Redux and app state management.
 It <em>will</em> evolve well beyond this where those things seem "old school."

-Developers need to look at this progression has a treasure map, where we don't
+Developers need to look at this historical progression as a wake-up call to learn computer science fundamentals.
+It will be needed to do our jobs...and keep them.

 "Those who cannot remember the past are condemned to repeat it."
 <em>-George Santayana</em>